 Make Carrot Ice Cream

-Making carrot ice cream will not only add additional nutrients to your dessert, but allow you to have a unique flavour experience.
+Making carrot ice cream will not only add additional nutrients to your dessert, but allow you to have a unique flavor experience.
 Most people don’t realize just how amazing carrot ice cream is.
 To make this, you’ll want to substitute some of the milk in your recipe for the extracted juice.
 This works with both dairy milk and dairy free milk ice cream recipes.
 This is extra fun if you have little kids at home as the bright orange carrot juice will give your ice cream a very fun look.

 I like to start with a vanilla ice cream base and substitute half of the milk in the recipe.
 Everything else stays the same, and the outcome is delicious.